White paper

 5. Increase the possible user numbers by offering play equipment designs that have more access and exit points and feature activities that span both inside and outside, for instance turntables or funnels.
 When there is no rear side to a design, the children can play house, car, or other themes from the outside, too.

-6. Increase the user age, ability span and accessibility by offering all of the above at ground level.
+6. Increase the user age and ability span and accessibility by offering all of the above at ground level.

 Play webinars and white papers